line/abc-kmm-location/README.md

 Location Service Manager for Kotlin Multiplatform Mobile iOS and android

 ## Features
+- Super easy to use location capability in one interface
-- Provides simple permission settings
+- Provides simple permission settings and management
-- Dramatically reduce the amount of code
+- Dramatically reduce code to write
 - Common interface available on KMM Shared

 ## Requirements